goopscoop/ga-react-tutorial/Notes/4-addingFunctionality.md

 Now, we just need to give our custom `Input` component access to this method through props.
 Within the JSX, add `onChange={this.onInputChange}`.
 That's everything we need to make the input editable, as well as give our app access to it's value at any time.

+## 6. Adding items

-7. Now time to add new items to our list.
+Now time to add new items to our list.
 To do this, we're going to create another custom method within `ToDoApp` called `onInputSubmit`.
 This also contains an `event` arugment.
 Within the body of the method, we're going to `event.preventDefault()`, then use the `setState` method to push a new item to the list array.
 However, it's important to note that state should never be modified directly, otherwise React may not render the change, or state may be overridden unexpectedly.

 To get around this, `this.setState` also can take a callback function with access to `previousState`.
 To take advantage of this, we could write this (but don't):